Timotheeee/btd6_mods/chaos_mod/README.md

 # For streamers
-download the program in the read_twitch_chat folder (TwitchLibTest.exe in bin/debug)
+download the program in the read_twitch_chat folder (TwitchLibTest.zip)

 and get a token from https://twitchapps.com/tmi/